How Much Does a YouTube Ad Cost? A Practical Guide for 2026

 Let's plug our numbers into the formula to complete the forecast:

 This isn't just a number pulled from thin air.
-It’s a data-informed estimate tied directly to your business objective, providing a solid foundation for your campaign and a benchmark to measure performance against.
+It is a data-informed estimate tied directly to your business objective, providing a solid foundation for your campaign and a benchmark to measure performance against.

 Sample B2B YouTube Ad Budget Calculation

-To make this even clearer, here’s the entire forecast laid out in a table.
+To make this even clearer, here is the entire forecast laid out in a table.
 You can use this as a template for your own planning by swapping in your own numbers and goals.

 MetricIndustry Benchmark/AssumptionCalculationResult